NikolayS/tmux/README.md

 curl https://raw.githubusercontent.com/NikolayS/vimrc/master/quickinstall_awesome.sh | bash
 ```

-If you love using clientserver support in vim, use this on Ubuntu/Debian:
+If you want to use clientserver support in vim, use this on Ubuntu/Debian:
 ```bash
 sudo apt install vim-gnome
 ```